MarmadileManteater/AstroVueStaticSite/README.md

-# 👩‍🚀Astro + Vue static site for GH pages
+# Static site built with Astro👩‍🚀 + Vue for GH pages

 This is an exact recreation of my [Qwik Static Site](https://github.com/MarmadileManteater/QwikStaticSite) using Astro and Vue.